rust-lang/rust/README.md

 * The sub-team will discuss the RFC PR, as much as possible in the comment thread of the PR itself.
 Offline discussion will be summarized on the PR comment thread.
+* RFCs rarely go through this process unchanged, especially as alternatives and drawbacks are shown.
+You can make edits, big and small, to the RFC to clarify or change the design, but make changes as new commits to the PR, and leave a comment on the PR explaining your changes.
+Specifically, do not squash or rebase commits after they are visible on the PR.
 * Once both proponents and opponents have clarified and defended positions and the conversation has settled, the RFC will enter its *final comment period* (FCP).
 This is a final opportunity for the community to comment on the PR and is